AbhayPancholi/Machine-Learning-From-Scratch/LogisticRegression/Readme.md

 ## 1 - Packages

-First, let's run the cell below to import all the packages that you will need during this assignment.
+First, all packages are imported that are needed.

 - [numpy](www.numpy.org) is the fundamental package for scientific computing with Python.
-- [matplotlib](http://matplotlib.org) is a famous library to plot graphs in Python.
+- [matplotlib](http://matplotlib.org) is a famous library for plotting graphs in Python.
-- `utils.py` contains helper functions for this assignment.
+- `utils.py` contains helper functions.
 You do not need to modify code in this file.

-<a name="2"></a>

 ## 2 - Logistic Regression

-In this part of the exercise, you will build a logistic regression model to predict whether a student gets admitted into a university.
+In this part, a logistic regression model is built to predict whether a student gets admitted into a university.

-<a name="2.1"></a>

 ### 2.1 Problem Statement